rhymiz/autofns/README.md

 ## Introduction

-AutoFNS is a utility for automatically calling functions when interacting with OpenAI Completions API.
+AutoFNS is a wrapper around OpenAI's Chat Completion API.

+It allows you to define functions as you normally would, and have them be called automatically when a message containing tool calls is detected.
+This allows you to focus on more important things, like the logic of your application.

-Note: This is a work in progress and may not be ready for production use.
+Note: 🧪 This is a work in progress and may not be ready for production use.
-If you find any bugs or have any suggestions, please open an issue or a pull request.

 ## Requirements

 - python >= 3.10
 - openai
-- regex

 ## Installation